Maheee6902/PortfolioProjects/README.md

-# 📊 Mahe's Data Analysis Portfolio
+# 📊 Mahe's Data Analytics Portfolio

 Welcome to my data analysis portfolio!
 This repository showcases a collection of my data-driven projects, each demonstrating my skills in data analysis, visualization, and interpretation.
 Explore the projects below and feel free to reach out if you have any questions or feedback.